Quinteto Contrapunto

 ⸻

-According to researcher Verni Salazar, around 1498 the main nucleus of the Guaiquerí (or Waikerí) ethnicity was originally located in the Cumaná region, extending throughout the Paria peninsula, the northern slopes of Trinidad, and Margarita Island, considered their main historical territory.
+According to researcher Verni Salazar, around 1498, the main nucleus of the Guaiquerí (or Waikerí) ethnicity was originally located in the region of Cumaná, extending through the Paria Peninsula, the northern mountain range of Trinidad, and the Isla de Margarita, considered its main historical territory.

-Similarly, in the study "The Guaiqueríes of the Caserío Francisco Fajardo" (Petra Melania Aguilera and Nancy Gómez), it is noted that:
+Furthermore, in the study “Los Guaiqueríes del Caserío Francisco Fajardo” (Petra Melania Aguilera and Nancy Gómez), it is noted that:

-"By the time the Spaniards arrived in Venezuela, the Guaiqueríes were scattered along the coast of Sucre state, in the Paria and Araya peninsulas up to the bay of Mochima; their main nucleus was in Cumaná, and they also inhabited Margarita Island."
+“By the time the Spaniards arrived in Venezuela, the Guaiqueríes inhabited scattered along the entire coast of the Sucre state, in the peninsulas of Paria and Araya up to the bay of Mochima; their main nucleus was in Cumaná, and they also inhabited Isla de Margarita.”

-These sources allow for locating the traditional geographical scope of the Guaiqueríes, which included eastern Venezuela and its nearby islands.
+These sources allow us to locate the traditional geographical scope of the Guaiqueríes, which included eastern Venezuela and its nearby islands.

 ⸻

-2. Musicological Context: the Record of Rafael Suárez and Quinteto Contrapunto
+2. Musicological Context: The Record of Rafael Suárez and the Quinteto Contrapunto

-The margariteño gaita "La Concha" was incorporated into the repertoire of Quinteto Contrapunto in its Volume 1, published in November 1963.
+The margariteña gaita “La Concha” was incorporated into the repertoire of the Quinteto Contrapunto in its Volume 1, published in December 1963.

-A few months later, in the first quarter of 1964, journalist Alí Brett Martínez published in the magazine Momento the article "A Miracle Named Contrapunto," where he included excerpts of the lyrics performed by the quintet.
-There the word "Yoco" is explicitly cited, along with a footnote that says:
+Months later, in the first quarter of 1964, journalist Alí Brett Martínez published in the magazine Momento the article “A Miracle Named Contrapunto,” where he included excerpts from the lyrics performed by the quintet.
+It explicitly cites the word “Yoco,” along with a footnote that says:

-"It was collected by the director of the quintet, Rafael Suárez, and he claims that it is one of the best-known gaitas —it is also referred to as décima— in Margarita Island."
+“It was collected by the director of the quintet, Rafael Suárez, and he assures that it is one of the gaitas —also referred to as décima— most well-known on Isla de Margarita.”

-Master Rafael Suárez, director and arranger of Quinteto Contrapunto, was born in El Poblado (Caserío Fajardo), in the Nueva Esparta state, one of the historical areas inhabited by the Guaiqueríes.
+Maestro Rafael Suárez, director and arranger of the Quinteto Contrapunto, was born in El Poblado (Caserío Fajardo), in the State of Nueva Esparta, one of the historical areas inhabited by the Guaiqueríes.

-This town was known for its maritime tradition and its constant contact with the Sucre coastline, especially with the Araya peninsula and the coastal communities of the Gulf of Cariaco.
+This town was known for its seafaring tradition and its constant contact with the Sucre coast, especially with the peninsula of Araya and the coastal communities of the Gulf of Cariaco.

-Among those communities is precisely Yoco, in the current Punta de Piedra parish, Valdez municipality of Sucre state, less than 25 km from Margarita Island.
+Among these communities sits precisely Yoco, in the current parish of Punta de Piedra, Valdez municipality of Sucre state, less than 25 km from Isla de Margarita.

-In May 1964, Quinteto Contrapunto released their second record, and subsequently, the record label Polydor launched a double album that brought together the first two volumes.
+In May 1964, the Quinteto Contrapunto released their second record, and later the Polydor label launched a double album that gathered the first two volumes.

 In the insert of this album —which included the complete lyrics— it reappears: